Kaif-Kutchwala/EasysoftApp/README.md

 # How to run?

-Pull the master branch.
+- Pull the master branch.
+- cd into the `server` folder.
-Run `npm install`
+- Run `npm install`

 Open 3 terminals.